WE NEED TO HEAR FROM YOU! Click www.NHOralHealth4All.org to visit our new website and SHARE YOUR STORY with just a click!

 SB193-FN will increase children’s access to oral healthcare by expanding the team of dental providers.
-The Senate voted on March 28 to refer the bill for further study in the Senate Health, Education & Human Services Committee (click here for Children’s Alliance statement).
+The Senate voted on March 28 to refer the bill for further study in the Senate Health, Education & Human Services Committee and is expected to take this bill up again this fall (click here for Children’s Alliance statement).

 You can help send a message to NH legislators that we need to expand the dental team and increase access to care in NH!
 Here’s how: